 Principles of Biology 2 is a one-semester, computer-based introductory course designed to present an examination of the living world and related societal issues.
 The course will include the characteristics of life from the biosphere to the atom.
 Units taught in this course include: genetics, DNA replication, protein synthesis, evolution, and plant and animal anatomy.
-Note: Students receiving credit for Principles of Biology 1 and Principles of Biology 2 may not take Biology or Honors Biology for credit.
+Note: Students receiving credit for Principles of Biology 2 may not take Biology or Honors Biology for credit.